department-of-veterans-affairs/va.gov-team/products/platform/documentation-site/research/search-design-doc.md

 #### Where/when to run the scraper

-For the MVP, we will run the crawler in a scheduled job once every 24 hours in Circle CI.
+For the MVP, we will run the crawler in a scheduled job once every 24 hours in a Circle CI pipeline for the `va.gov-team` repo.

 #### Private repos